“Brazil has some of the most stunning and famous beaches in the World – Brazil Beaches”

 Known simply as Jeri, this isolated village is considered to be among the most beautiful of Brazil beaches.
 The town is located about 300 km from the city of Fortaleza in the Brazilian state of Ceara.
 Jericoacoara is located in an environmental protected area that features huge sand dunes, blue lagoons, coconut palm trees, and beautiful white sandy beaches.
 The area has become a great place to do windsurfing, kitesurfing or sandboarding.

 Caraiva – Bahia, Brazil

 Caraiva is a secluded fishing village on the coast of the state of Bahia.
-It is a simple village with not much there, just basic accomodations, a river, and stretches of undeveloped white sandy beaches in both directions.
-The area is a enviromental protected area with Atlantic forest and coconut palms, cliffs, clear water and untouched beaches.
+It is a simple village with not much there, just basic accommodations, a river, and stretches of undeveloped white sandy beaches in both directions.
+The area is an environmental protected area with Atlantic forest and coconut palms, cliffs, clear water and untouched beaches.
 There are no paved roads and the streets are of sand and the most common way of getting around is by foot.
 It is definitely one of the top Brazil beaches to head to if you want to get away from it all!

 Alter do Chao – Para, Brazil

 Alter do Chao is a small town with a river beach located in the heart of the Amazon, about 30 km west of the city of Santarem.
 The area has been called the “Amazon Caribbean,” and during June-December, when the rivers are at their lowest, the area features large sandbars with white sand beaches and blue waters of the Rio Tapajos to the west and the green waters of Lago Verde to the east.
 It makes a great place to relax & cool off for a bit while exploring the humid Amazon rainforests.